 As the apostles mingled with this crowd, the gospel stories relate that the Holy Spirit descended on them as tongues of fire, enabling them to preach to the assembled crowds, speaking to each person in a language he or she could understand.
-It's likely that the tradition of "speaking in tongues", practiced by some Christian churches, arose from this story.
+It's likely that the tradition of "speaking in tongues," practiced by some Christian churches, arose from this story.

-Celebrating the Birthday of the Church
+Celebrating the Birthday of the Church: What to Do

+There are no festive foods that are specific to the Pentecost holiday, but feasting and overindulgence is the order of the festival.
+As one of the Greek Orthodox Church's "great feasts," it's a period in which religious fasting is not only discouraged, it's forbidden.
 If you attend a church service, you may be offered koliva.
-It's a dish of boiled wheat or wheat berries, spead in flat baskets and decorated with sugar and nuts.
+It's a dish of boiled wheat or wheat berries, spread in flat baskets and decorated with sugar and nuts.
 Usually served at funeral services and memorials for the dead, it is also passed around through the congregation at the end of Pentecost services.

-Additionally, the Monday following Pentecost, known as Agiou Pneumatos or Holy Spirit Day, is also a legal holiday in Greece and, as with Monday holidays throughout the western world today, it has become a time for shopping the sales.
+Additionally, the Monday following Pentecost—known as Agiou Pneumatos or Holy Spirit Day—is also a legal holiday in Greece and, as with Monday holidays throughout the western world today, it has become a time for shopping the sales.

 Planning for Pentecost

-- 2019 - Sunday, June 16th
+- 2019: Sunday, June 16th

-- 2020 - Sunday, June 7th
+- 2020: Sunday, June 7th

-- 2021 - Sunday, June 20th
+- 2021: Sunday, June 20th

-- 2022 - Sunday, June 12th
+- 2022: Sunday, June 12th

-- 2023 - Sunday, June 4th
+- 2023: Sunday, June 4th